NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Run Functions

-**`run(step_functions..., until=condition/time, stop_on_interrupt=False)`**
+**`run(step_functions..., until=condition/time)`**
 —
 Run the simulation until a certain time or condition, calling the given step functions (if any) at each timestep.
-The keyword argument `until` is *either* a number, in which case it is an additional time (in Meep units) to run for, *or* it is a function (of no arguments) which returns `True` when the simulation should stop.
-If `stop_on_interrupt` is set to `True`, instead of terminating when receiving a SIGINT or SIGTERM signal from the system, the simulation will abort time stepping and continue executing any code that follows the `run` function (e.g., outputting fields).
+The keyword argument `until` is *either* a number, in which case it is an additional time (in Meep units) to run for, *or* it is a function (of no arguments) which returns `True` when the simulation should stop. `until` can also be a list of stopping conditions which may include a number and additional functions.

 **`run(step_functions..., until_after_sources=condition/time, stop_on_interrupt=False)`**
 —